Michaelangel007/easing/README.md

 This would in turn _drive_ the animation values red, green, blue over time.

-The reason I bring up color is that if you start interpolating color you may need to look into PMA (Premultiplied alpha).
-See Tom Forsyth's [Blog](http://eelpi.gotdns.org/blog.wiki.html) for these 2 articles:
+The reason I bring up color is that if you start interpolating color you may need to look into PMA (Premultiplied alpha) -- where you need to multiply `alpha` **into** the red, green, and blue channels.

+See Tom Forsyth's
+[Blog](http://eelpi.gotdns.org/blog.wiki.html) for these 2 articles:

 * Premultiplied alpha, 18 March 2015 (created 15 July 2006)